barry-ballantines/ballantines-nautics/nautics-routing-app/README.md

 The routing parameters are configured in the file ```application.properties```.

-### Start and destination start time and simulation interval.
+### Start and destination start time and simulation interval

 The destination of the routing and the start point, e.g. the position of your boat, is configured by the following parameters: